matrix-org/matrix-hookshot/docs/advanced/workers.md

 Note that if [encryption](./encryption.md) is enabled, you MUST enable the `cache` config but NOT the `queue` config.
 Workers require persistent storage in Redis, but cannot make use of worker-mode queues.

-Once that is done, you can simply start the processes by name using yarn:
+Once that is done, you can simply start the processes by name using pnpm:

 ```
-yarn start:webhooks
+pnpm start:webhooks
-yarn start:matrixsender
+pnpm start:matrixsender
-yarn start:app
+pnpm start:app
 ```

 Be aware that you will need to start all worker types when running in worker mode, as the service does not allow a hybrid worker approach.